School Board Policy 513 -

 C. Program Design

-The Superintendent, with participation of the professional staff and parents, shall develop and implement programs to challenge students that are consistent with the needs of students at every level.
-A process to assess and evaluate students for program assignment can be developed in coordination with such programs.
+1. The Superintendent, with participation of the professional staff and parents, shall develop and implement programs to challenge students that are consistent with the needs of students at every level.
+A process to assess and evaluate students for program assignments can be developed in coordination with such programs.
 Opportunities for special programs and placement outside of the school district shall also be developed as additional options.
-All programs will be aligned with creating the world’s best workforce.
+All programs will be aligned with creating comprehensive achievement and civic readiness.

-The school district will adopt guidelines for assessing and identifying students for participation in gifted and talented programs.
+3. The school district must adopt guidelines for assessing and identifying students for participation in gifted and talented programs and services consistent with Minnesota Statutes, section 120B.11.
 The guidelines should include the use of:

 a.
 Multiple objective criteria; and

-3. The school district will adopt procedures for the academic acceleration of gifted and talented students.
+4. The school district must adopt procedures for the academic acceleration of gifted and talented students.
 These procedures will include how the school district will:

 a.
 Assess a student’s readiness and motivation for acceleration; and

 b.
-Match the level, complexity, and pact of the curriculum to a student to achieve the best type of academic acceleration for that student.
+Match the level, complexity, and pace of the curriculum to a student to achieve the best type of academic acceleration for that student.

 Legal References: